The importance of email compliance

 Much of the law surrounding data retention pre-dates email, this means that, by default, email correspondence is subject to the same requirements as paper documents.
 For example, seven years is the requirement for financial records and employee records should be kept for at least five years.

+There are numerous benefits to having solid email compliance processes and data retention policies in place.
 Having robust email retention and backup in place can be key in legal situations or employee disputes.
 We know few people like the word compliance but even less people like the word litigation!
 The repercussions of accidentally deleting inboxes full of data that should, by law, be kept on record could be significant.

 - Don’t burden your users with the decision-making process of selecting which email is important and which one is not, simply automate the whole process.
 We recommend that copies of all emails that have been sent or received are backed up in their original format for as long as you need – even if that length of time equates to “forever”.
 The decreasing cost of storage makes this an affordable option if needed.